How to propagate plant cuttings in water

 But if like me, you’re just overexcited about making new, free plants then just lop off a bit of plant, stick it in water, and hope for the best.

-If the plant has visible leaf nodes (they’re bumpy…bump on the stem, and may have aerial roots protruding nearby) then make sure your cutting has at least one node and put it in water.
+If the plant has visible leaf nodes (they’re a bumpy…bump on the stem, and may have aerial roots protruding nearby) then make sure your cutting has at least one node and put it in water.
 You can always remove existing leaves – the leaf nodes will still produce roots.

 Trial and error is my favourite way to propagate.
 It’s easy and requires no research, though admittedly results are varying.